 Enter author name: Click here if you choose this question.
 Please write in a style that you will be comfortable memorizing and speaking aloud.
 Limit length to 50 or fewer words.

-What advantage does your protocol offer compared to other techniques?
+What are the key features that makes the presented technique interesting for JoVEs audience?

-:
+Sangeeta Kumari: This technique enables the study of NET release from healthy as well as diseased individuals.
+In addition, it allows to study the kinetics of NET formation induced by different physiological stimuli.

 How will your findings advance research in your field?